Skip to main content

 Start with six points: trigger event, notice method and contents, exercise window, matching scope, bona fide offer standard, and waiver mechanics.
 Tie the trigger to receipt of a bona fide written third-party offer, not general intent to sell.
 Require written notice of material terms, require your election in writing, and state whether you must match price only or all material terms.

 Ask for precision, not broad leverage.
-Propose a defined notice method, a clear exercise window like [X business days], and explicit acceptance mechanics tied to a real third-party offer.
+Propose a defined notice method, a verified exercise window, and explicit acceptance mechanics tied to a real third-party offer.
+Confirm the notice window in the specific contract and any official or legal source context before use.
 If speed is the concern, trade for a cleaner process: full offer package at notice, and a fresh notice plus a new election opportunity if terms change.

 It can add process steps because the right holder gets a chance to match third-party terms.
 A workable trade is tighter timelines with strict notice rules, as long as the process is clear.
 If you hold the right, accept tighter timing only when the clause confirms the owner may proceed only if you do not timely exercise.